General environment-wide settings are configured in the 'Settings' section of System Manager.

 - 3 – Default, based on what is available – Uses the best available engine for the version of Tesseract that is currently in use in the installed version of Blue Prism.

-You can configure a basic theme for an environment by selecting a foreground and background color for title labels and status bars.
+A basic 'theme' can be configured for an environment by selecting a foreground and background colour for title labels and status bars.

-Changes are applied to the Blue Prism interactive client immediately, but any open Studio windows will not reflect the changes until they are closed and reopened.
-Other logged in users will not see the change until they sign out and sign back into the environment.
+Changes are applied to the Blue Prism client window immediately, but any open Design Studio windows will not reflect the changes until they are closed and reopened.
+Equally, other logged in users will not see the change until they sign out and sign back into the environment.

 From version 6.7 onwards, the Blue Prism help is provided in HTML5 and requires a internet connection to access.